aws-samples/aws-iot-greengrass-v2-painless-installer/README.md

 This application should be deployed using the AWS Cloud Development Kit (AWS CDK).
 The CDK Stack has been written in Python 3 to stay consistent with the application language.
+After installation all the operators will be able to provision a Greengrass V2 device in a few minutes without requiring access to the AWS account.
 As a summary, after installing a stable version of Node.js:

 ```bash